 How can I get involved in fundraising for Alopecia UK?

 There are lots of ways that you can raise money for Alopecia UK and as a small charity, we'd be very grateful if you would 'get involved'.
 Please check out our Fundraising A-Z guide for some ideas or email email@example.com if you need any help.

 How can I get more information?

-If you can't find what you need after browsing through our site, then visit our Ask an Expert page to ask advice on all things alopecia, or go to our links page to find other organisations and websites that may be able to help.
-You could also take a look at our book reviews.
+If you can't find what you need after browsing through our site, then you can email us your question at firstname.lastname@example.org, or go to our links page to find other organisations and websites that may be able to help.
+You could also take a look at our research section of the website.